-El Convento lets you design your own summer vacation adventure!
+El Convento lets you design your own vacation adventure!
 Escape to San Juan and choose your local experience tours at Bacardí Rum Factory or Historic El Morro Fort, with more amazing perks for you!

 Rekindle the flames of romance with this special vacation package.
 Our restored 360-year-old convent is the ideal destination to celebrate anniversaries, vow renewal, special memories, or nothing at all.

 Our six modern meeting rooms are ideal for banquets, charity events, board meetings, and executive retreats.
 Enjoy gourmet cuisine and the latest in technology to ensure a successful meeting.